128technology/docs/docs/bcp_conductor_deployment.md

 Another common model is a deployment where the conductor is behind a static NAT/firewall, which is forwarding to a private address assigned to the conductor.
 When placing the conductor behind a static NAT/firewall (effectively giving it a public IP address), be mindful of whether the NAT/firewall supports "hairpinning."
 (Hairpinning is when a device sends packets to the public IP address of a NAT that it sits behind.)
 This is because a conductor's salt-minion will connect to its own salt-master, and will attempt to do so at the same IP address that all external minions connect to.
 If the NAT does not support hairpinning, then follow the steps outlined below in the section on _Split Horizon Conductor_.

 #### Port Forwarding
-When deploying a conductor behind a firewall, open 930/TCP (used for NETCONF) and 4505-4506/TCP (used for salt) to allow a conductor to communicate to managed routers.
+When deploying a conductor behind a firewall, open 930/TCP (used for NETCONF in versions prior to 5.3) and 4505-4506/TCP (used for salt) to allow a conductor to communicate to managed routers.
 Open 443/TCP for the web UI, and 22/TCP for remote SSH.

 Because there is little difference from each deployed router's perspective between this and the previous design pattern, the configuration provided in [Appendix A](#appendix-a-public-conductor) is representative of this design as well.
 All NAT awareness exists outside of the 128T's configuration.